open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 However, the SDK needs to eventually read back the data in some locations.
 Thus, the SDK specification defines two new terms:

-* **Readable span**: A span interface that MUST allow to retrieve all information that was added to the span (e.g. all attributes, events, (parent) `SpanContext`, etc.).
+* **Readable span**: A span interface satisfies the requirements of being a readable span if it allows to retrieve all information that was added to the span (e.g. all attributes, events, (parent) `SpanContext`, etc.).

-  The readable span MUST provide a method called `getInstrumentationLibrary` (or similar), that returns the `InstrumentationLibrary` information held by the `Tracer` that created the span.
+  A readable span interface MUST provide a method called `getInstrumentationLibrary` (or similar), that returns the `InstrumentationLibrary` information held by the `Tracer` that created the span.
-* **Read/write span**: A span that provides both the full span API as defined in the [API-level definition for span's interface](api.md#span-operations) and additionally the same interface as for readable spans as defined in the above bullet point.
+* **Read/write span**: A span interface satisfies this requirement of being a read/write span if it provides both the full span API as defined in the [API-level definition for span's interface](api.md#span-operations) and additionally satisfies the requirements for being a readable span as defined in the above bullet point.

-The readable span interface MAY be identical to the read/write interface, i.e., SDKs are not required to have a read-only interface.
-SDKs are also allowed to use a read/write span instead of a different readable interface only in some places where the specification requires a readable span.
+Note: First, these requirements use "interface" in the most abstract sense -- it does not need to be an actual Java `interface` for example but could also be a `final` POJO.
+Second, these are abstract requirements for interfaces.
+Not all places in the spec that talk about a readable span need to be implemented by the same concrete interface.
+For example, this allows using a different interface for the readable span passed to an exporter than for the readable span passed to a SpanProcessor's OnEnd.
+On the other hand, it allows implementing a readable span as a read/write span.

 ## Span processor